 - PULL: The best swimmers in the world utilize an early vertical forearm to put immediate pressure back on the water.
-Brett and Tiffany will also teach swimmers how to get maximum extension and a powerful finish to the stroke!
+Roland and Atiba will also teach swimmers how to get maximum extension and a powerful finish to the stroke!
 Learn new drills and exercises to get more power from every stroke.

 - BREATH: All swimmers know to keep one goggle in and one goggle out of the water when they take a breath, but the length and timing are also important!
-Brett and Tiffany will show your swimmer how to make each breath more efficient for faster freestyle racing no matter what distance.
+Roland and Atiba will show your swimmer how to make each breath more efficient for faster freestyle racing no matter what distance.

 The technique for swimming a fast freestyle race changes depending on the distance.
 Learning how to prioritize tempo vs. length and speed vs. efficiency can make a big difference in maximizing speed in shorter races or increasing endurance in longer races.
 The session will also include a training set designed to challenge swimmers and complement the technical foundation developed on day one.

 - TEMPO: Your swimmer’s tempo is how fast or slow they complete each stroke.
 Having a slower tempo allows swimmers to conserve energy by taking fewer strokes, while a faster tempo is more tiring but much faster.
 Changing tempo based on event distance and fatigue level will help your swimmer swim as fast as possible.